• Home

 From Rebellion to Revolution to Quest for Independence

-The British siege climaxes with Sir Peter Parker attacking Fort Sullivan on June 28th ("Carolina Day") with Britain's finest warships.
-He is soundly defeated in an all-day cannon duel led by Colonel William Moultrie and General Charles Lee.
-Meanwhile Generals Clinton and Cornwallis fail in multiple landing attacks on Sullivan's Island with their prized regiments against entrenched Continental and militia troops at Fort Thompson.
+The British blockade and troop landings climax with Sir Peter Parker's direct attack on Fort Sullivan on June 28th ("Carolina Day") with Britain's finest warships and crews.
+Parker's armada is soundly defeated in an all-day cannon duel directed by Patriot Colonel William Moultrie at Fort Sullivan's palmetto log fort.
+Generals Clinton and Cornwallis prized regiments fail in multiple attacks on Continental and allied militia troops entrenched at Fort Thompson, protecting Fort Sullivan's landward backside.

 As the British Army and Navy Retreat the Spirit of '76 ignites into A National Bonfire

-The Declaration of Independence is sent to King George and newspapers throughout the Western world calling for the rights of "Life, Liberty, and the Pursuit of Happiness".
+The signed Declaration is subsequently sent to King George III and newspapers throughout Europe asserting the Colonies' political and economic independence; and an elected government dedicated to ensuring the inalienable rights of "Life, Liberty, and the Pursuit of Happiness" for citizens of the "united States of America".

 "...rebellion would have never turned into Revolution ..."